lantins/resque-retry/README.md

 ```
 ### Job Retry Identifier/Key

 The retry attempt is incremented and stored in a Redis key.
-The key is
+The key is built
-built using the `retry_identifier`.
+using the `retry_identifier`.
 If you have a lot of arguments or really long
 ones, you should consider overriding `retry_identifier` to define a more precise
 or loose custom retry identifier.

-The default retry identifier is just your job arguments joined with a dash `-`.
+The default identifier is just your job arguments joined with a dash `'-'`.

 By default the key uses this format:
-`resque-retry:<job class name>:<retry_identifier>`.
+`'resque-retry:<job class name>:<retry_identifier>'`.

 Or you can define the entire key by overriding `redis_retry_key`.
 ```ruby